The Idea

 It all started as a play of thought, but we soon realized that there are actually not many reasons why a totally open company wouldn’t fit in our plans.
 We are building an open source product that enables people to share their resources with others, so why not show an example and share all that we have to share.

-As we are young and rather unexperienced as entrepreneurs, we know how valuable a good example can be.
+As we are rather young as entrepreneurs, we know how valuable a good example can be.
 By sharing our experiences openly, we give others an opportunity to view our journey from it’s humble beginning towards something bigger, and learn from our mistakes and successes.
+And sharing is also in the core of our product, so why not foster it also by our own example with the company culture.

 The transparency also forces us to keep our back straight, keep up the work and put some effort in everything we do, because it will be all available to anyone considering working with us or buying something from us.
 On the other hand, it gives those parties trust that we deliver what we promise and are not hiding the darker side of the coin.